inspiredideas/elsa-voice-playground/README.md

 #### For instance:

-When wanting to enter the workspace for the `figuring-it-out` folder, you will need to create and activate the virtual environment name `figuring-it-out-env`. (instructions are in the `figuring-it-out` directory)
+When wanting to enter the workspace for the `mnm` folder, you will need to create and activate the virtual environment name `mnm-env`. (instructions are in the `mnm` directory)

 At that point, you can make any installations within the directory (`pip install ...`), and proceed with anything else